DeeMcCart/CI_PP1_ArklowTrails/README.md

 https://www.sportireland.ie/outdoors/walking/trails/<br>

 A competitive analysis of these offerings can be seen here <#placeholder for link>.
+From this analysis, a set of possible requirements was identified for a new portal.

 In summary, while each of these sites promotes one or more walks, the data is scattered and inconsistent.
 Maps are formatted differently on each site (or, worse still, only available behind a paywall).
 It can be very difficult for a non-local user to interpret or relate to the maps given, as they are topographical rather than street-feature based.
 In some cases, routes are advertised as being within the town, which in fact are some distance away.
 It is difficult, without local knowledge, to evaluate whether a walk is accessible and available to particular groups of users (personas).
 Few of the available websites facilitate independent navigation to the walk routes.
 None of the existing sites includes the full range of available trails, and don't consistently include actual route maps and parking information.
+While the competitor research was done by targeting a particular geographic location - Arklow - however the problem of difficult-to-find or inaccessible walks data exists throughout Ireland.
+Multiple providers are offering

 The Arklow Trails website therefore proposes to provide a portal whereby standard Google Maps functionality (including navigation) is made available to the end user, and the Google Map acts as an entry point to a database of walks presented on this website.
 This solution is intended to be scaleable and could be adopted as a standardised portal which can be linked to by multiple partner organisations (Wicklow County Development, Wicklow Local Authorities, Historical Societies, and so on).
 It is intended that users can navigate the site access information easily, without incurring stress or frustration.

 ### Target Audience
 * The target audience includes visitors to, and residents of, Arklow who seek running/walking route information